Home

 Effects of negative thinking in the body

-One of the serious effects of negative thinking is that it causes physical illnesses and disease, as explained by Eckhart Tolle in "Practicing the power of now" and Louise Hay in "You can heal your life".
+One of the serious effects of thinking negatively is that it causes physical illnesses and disease, as explained by Eckhart Tolle in 'Practicing the power of now' and Louise Hay in 'You can heal your life'.

 In fact, Louise Hay states that ingrained negative thoughts and negative feelings that are not released can even cause cancer.